Ali-Moustafaa/Video-games-database-system---CSCE-2501-project/README.md

-# 🎮 Video Game Database System
+# 🎮 Video Games Database Application

 A comprehensive database application built to explore, analyze, and rate video games.
 This system leverages a robust **MySQL backend** populated with data scraped from **MobyGames**, delivered through an interactive **Streamlit** dashboard.